- What Is a Project Status Report?

 Here’s a quick rundown of the options when generating a status report in ProjectManager.com.

 Get the key elements to your project condensed in short to capture the highpoints in your schedule, budget and costs for stakeholders.
+You can provide project updates at any time for your team, clients and sponsors.

 See which tasks are overdue and when their deadline is to never lose track of your progress and stay on schedule.
+ProjectManager.com allows you to assign activities to your team members and communicate with them in real time.

 Milestones & Summary Tasks